 Examples of companies running chatbots…

-Why should I bite and try a chatbot?…
+Why should I bite and run a chatbot test?…

 In the 2018 State of Chatbots study from Drift and friends, they surveyed over 1,000 internet users in the United States and made sure to match their audience to represent the U.S. adult online population.
 Here’s what the group had to say about their current online experiences: